 I approached the piano as an adult beginner interested in learning to play jazz, which eventually led me to wonder how jazz pianists can improvise in terms of a music notation that seemed to me to be misleadingly complex for the piano.
 I thought improvisation must tap into deeper musical structures that are obscured by this notation.
 Music notation has stood the test of time, but the piano has also stood the test of time without needing variable-pitch piano keys to play notes exactly as specified by the sharps and flats of music notation.
 Music notation acts as "clothes" that obscure the simplicity of the relationship between what the eye sees on the keyboard and what the ear hears.
 In the words of the fairy tale, "the emperor has no clothes."
-Full music notation may be required for composition or professional performance of composed pieces but the resulting written music is so full of detail that edifying deep structure is obscured for all but experts.
+Full music notation is required for composition and professional performance of fully-written-out pieces, and for communication among professional musicians, but the resulting written music is so full of detail that its deep structure is obscured for all but experts.

 The piano is not just for experts, but the conventional approach to teaching and learning it tends to make it so.
-Understanding music notation is expected to emerge from the same extensive practicing that develops "chops."
-Thousands of hours at the keyboard are required to master innumerable details across a range of exercises and pieces before understanding deeper structures becomes possible.
-I wondered if this could be reversed by identifying deeper structures that are more directly related to the keyboard.
+Understanding music notation is expected to emerge from the same extensive practicing that develops professional expertise.
+Thousands of hours at the keyboard are required to master innumerable details across a range of exercises and pieces before understanding deeper structures becomes possible.1 I wondered if this could be reversed by identifying deeper structures, up front, that are more directly related to the keyboard.

 I was encouraged to think this might be possible by the simplicity of the way people with musical ears recognize and remember melodies.
 They do so in terms of skeleton melody lines consisting of sequences of pitch intervals going up and down from a starting pitch, independent of the actual starting pitch, of durations of notes and rests, of rhythm, and of music notation.
-Skeleton melody lines are directly playable on the piano because pitch intervals on the piano are measured in half tones, the pitch intervals played by adjacent piano keys.
+Pitch intervals are measured in half tones, the intervals played by adjacent piano keys, so skeleton melody lines are directly visible on the piano.